-The train ride from Đà Nẵng to Nha Trang was long but interesting.
-In spite of the cramped cars I enjoyed the opportunity to see the countryside and interact with the Vietnamese people.
-It rained for most of the day so the surrounding rice fields and jungle were vivid green and lovely to see – intermeshed with an occasional flock of snow-white egrets, water buffalo, and family mausoleums.
+The long train ride from Đà Nẵng to Nha Trang was interesting.
+In spite of the cramped cars, I enjoyed the opportunity to see the countryside and interact with Vietnamese people.
+It rained for most of the day, so the surrounding rice fields and jungle were a lovely, vivid green – intermeshed with an occasional flock of snow-white egrets, water buffalo, and family mausoleums.

-There were German, French, and Canadian tourists on the train but the passengers were mainly Vietnamese of all ages traveling home to be with their families for the Lunar New Year (Tet) celebration.
-Reserved with most strangers, the Vietnamese can almost pretend you aren’t there, but if you smile at them they are eager to interact.
-In general I find the Vietnamese people open, friendly, and accepting of foreigners and like them very much.
+There were German, French, and Canadian tourists on the train, but the passengers were mainly Vietnamese traveling home to be with their families for the Lunar New Year (Tet) celebration.
+Reserved with most strangers, Vietnamese can almost pretend you aren’t there, but if you smile at them, they’re eager to interact.
+In general, I like the Vietnamese people and find them friendly, open, and accepting of foreigners.

 I needed help again getting situated on the train and two young Vietnamese boys from the hotel in Đà Nẵng accompanied me to the station to chuck the bags on the train.
 The Vietnamese are respectful of their elders.

 Several Vietnamese college students on the train were traveling home for Tet and wanted to practice their English.
 I was happy to oblige.
 Young Vietnamese are curious about Americans and the US.
 When the train arrived in Nha Trang a few passengers helped me with my bags, and it was an easy trip to the hotel through colorful streets full of beautiful Lunar New Year lights.

 Nha Trang is exactly what I needed!
 Its Bay is one of the most beautiful in the world and the swaying palms, golden sand, and blue waters are a perfect combination for relaxing.
 The town is charming and interesting and accommodates every budget.
 You can relax on the beach or take a boat trip to nearby islands where diving and snorkeling are popular ways to explore the coral reefs.